2022 Honda CRF250F Owner Review

 Pros

-simple air-cooled motor with decent power, fuel injection; easy to service, low maintenance compared to high performance dirt bikes; easy to ride; front and rear disc brakes;
+simple air-cooled motor, good power throughout the rev range, strong bottom end power to easily tractor up hills; fuel injection; easy to service, low maintenance compared to high performance dirt bikes; easy to ride; front and rear disc brakes; good in slower sections; reliable so far; fun to ride

 Cons

-a bit heavier and more expensive (MSRP) than some of the direct competition; no suspension adjustments other than rear preload; fork feels harsh, but it is softening up with use
+a bit heavier and more expensive (MSRP) than some of the direct competition; no suspension adjustments other than rear preload; fork feels harsh when new, but it softens up some; thin paint on frame; front skid plate mounting tabs not aligned on my bike, oil dipstick requires a tool to loosen (unlike the CRF300F one)

 Riding Impression